iodigital-com/SecretSanta/README.md

     $ dpkg-reconfigure postfix

-Choose "internet domain" and accept all the defaults.
+Choose "internet Site" and accept all the defaults.
 Then put the queue's on hold and restart postfix:

     $ postconf -e 'smtpd_sender_restrictions = static:HOLD'
     $ /etc/init.d/postfix restart